Main content | back to top

 Pearl Village is a 170-acre residential area built to house the huge number of contractor staff who constructed Pearl GTL, the world’s largest gas-to-liquids plant, for Qatar Petroleum and Shell.
-In January 2012 the ownership of Pearl Village was transferred to Ras Laffan Industrial city.
+In January 2012, ownership of Pearl Village was transferred to Ras Laffan Industrial City.

 An aerial image of the Pearl village

 At peak of construction some 52,000 people worked on the Pearl GTL project.
 Contractor staff came to Qatar from more than 50 countries to build the Pearl plant.
 As the project moved to full production, construction workers transferred to new projects or headed back to their home countries.

 The Pearl Village was a vast grid-like network of streets with neat rows of temporary air-conditioned dormitories 10 minutes’ drive from the Pearl GTL plant, but still within Ras Laffan Industrial City.
 From the start it had to be a fully-fledged community that made the contractors feel at home.

 “It was very important for the project that we looked after the workers,” said Chuck Doherty, who was village “mayor”.
 “That meant both at work in terms of safety on the job, but also after work too.”

 Pearl Village was built around a green belt known as “Al Muntazah”, which means ”the park” in Arabic.
 This recreation area boasts sports fields (cricket, football, basketball, baseball, tennis), an outdoor cinema, food stalls, shops, Internet cafes and shaded seating areas.